RasaHQ/rasa-demo/data/nlu/nlu.md

 - sdk
 - where can i find api documentation for rasa x
 - where is the api for rasa x
+- I need info how to set initial responses
+- which port does rasa open source use
+- running on k8s
+- how to run rasa on kubernetes

 ## intent:chitchat/telljoke
 - Can you tell a joke?